Planning a new WordPress site, already developing it, or simply thinking about upgrading your current one?

 Then you are in the right place!

 I’ll guide you through my 7 favorite FREE WordPress plugins to download in 2020.
 Armed with these, you’ll be able to add some pretty cool features to your site (or any site really) without needing to spend a dime!

-This list will definitely save you a bunch of time and effort (and let’s not forget tears!), as there are over 55,000 official plugins (and growing!) to pick from – that is just way too many to browse through on your own without losing your sanity!
-Another great feature of this list is that I will provide you with a link to a guide to setting up and configuring the selected plugin to make your life even easier.
+This list will also save you a bunch of time and effort (and let’s not forget tears!), as there are over 55,000 official plugins to pick from — that’s just way too many to browse through on your own without losing your sanity!

 1. Rank Math SEO

 To rank higher on search engine result pages.